OHIF/Viewers/platform/docs/docs/migration-guide.md

 Certain scenarios can make the migration process more complex and potentially introduce pain points:

 - Extensive Customizations: If your v2 implementation includes extensive custom changes and overrides, adapting those customizations to the new structure and APIs of v3 may require additional effort and careful refactoring.
-- UI Customizations: Since in OHIF v3 we moved our component library to tailwindcss if you have any custom UI components, you will need to migrate them to tailwindcss too, and this might be a bit time consuming.
+- UI Customizations: Since in OHIF v3 we moved our component library to Tailwind CSS if you have any custom UI components, you will need to migrate them to Tailwind CSS too, and this might be a bit time consuming.
 - Hardware requirements: Since Cornerstone3D uses WebGL for rendering volumeViewport (although it has a CPU rendering fallback), you need to make sure that your target hardware supports WebGL.
 You can check if your hardware supports WebGL [here](https://get.webgl.org/).
 Also regarding the GPU requirements, you can check the tier of your GPU [here](https://pmndrs.github.io/detect-gpu/), if it is tier 1 and above, you